wasdk/WebAssemblyStudio/templates/00_empty_djs/README.md

 # Empty JavaScript Smart Contract

-This is a empty JavaScript smart contract for [Icetea platform][platform].
+This is an empty JavaScript smart contract for [Icetea platform][platform].

 [platform]: https://icetea.io